colinhacks/zshy/README.md

 <br/>

-### Can it support legacy or non-Node.js environments?
+### Can it support React Native legacy or non-Node.js environments?

 Yes!
 This is one of the key reasons `zshy` was originally developed for Zod.